There are a few reasons why you may be seeing a black screen, here we will cover most common ones and how to correct them:

 "No signal"/Black screen at boot of Airtame 1

-If you are getting a black screen when booting your Airtame 1, it may just be that the device is taking a little longer than usual to boot up.
+This may just be that the device is taking a little longer than usual to boot up.
 Wait for 30-60 seconds for the picture to show.
 If it doesn't show, try another HDMI port on the screen.
 If that doesn't help then follow these steps:

 - Unplug the Airtame from the HDMI.

 - Power on the Airtame device and allow 20 seconds for it to boot up.

 - Perform a reset of the device by holding the button for 10 seconds, release when the light blinks quickly.

 - Wait 20 seconds for the device to reset and reboot.